 Using HRMS for rewarding and recognizing employees can prove advantageous for organizations as compared to using specialized recognition platforms in the following ways:

-Even data from other modules such as performance management, time and attendance and learning management modules are much easily available to the recognition module as compared to a separate recognition software.
+Even data from other modules such as performance management, time and attendance, and learning management modules are much easily available to the recognition module as compared to a separate recognition software.

-Since the HRMS is generally the system of record for the employee data, any changes in the data like entry, exit or reporting structure changes are available to the recognition module in real-time.
+Since the HRMS is generally the system of record for the employee data, any changes in the data like entry, exit, or reporting structure changes are available to the recognition module in real-time.
 Hence, using the HRMS recognition module ensures higher integrity of employee data.

-One of the biggest benefits of using the HRMS for rewarding and recognizing employees is that it requires organizations to deal with a single vendor, simplifying the procurement, billing, payment, vendor management and other business processes.
+One of the biggest benefits of using the HRMS for rewarding and recognizing employees is that it requires organizations to deal with a single vendor, simplifying procurement, billing, payment, vendor management, and other business processes.
 It also ensures that there are no coordination issues while dealing with multiple vendors, especially on aspects like data and integration.

 Specialized recognition platforms offer the advantage of best-in-class features and functionalities as they are designed based on significant vendor expertise and experience, specific to the rewards and recognition domain.

 The platforms would typically take into account different use cases and scenarios that might be prevalent in organizations in different industries and with different workforce sizes.
-This is as opposed to the ‘one-size-fit-all’ strategy that HRMS vendors might adopt.
+This is as opposed to the ‘one-size-fits-all’ strategy that HRMS vendors might adopt.
 For them, recognition is one of the many modules of the platform.

-Recognition platforms are designed keeping in mind the industry best practices of rewards and recognition.
+Recognition platforms are designed keeping in mind the industry’s best practices of rewards and recognition.
 Their features are based on the actual experiences of multiple organizations in using them as part of the programs.
 This can ensure better results in terms of enhancing employee engagement and improving their happiness and satisfaction levels.

 Recognition platform vendors are well aware of the need to integrate their platforms with the existing HRMS systems.
-Hence, they have pre-built connectors with most of the popular HRMS that be configured quickly with minimal efforts.
+Hence, they have pre-built connectors with most of the popular HRMS that be configured quickly with minimal effort.
 Such connectors help in reducing the cycle time for implementation and any potential data issues in the future.

-Specialized recognition platforms tend to better suited for businesses operating globally as they can be easily tailored to the specific employee recognition needs of a particular country or region.
+Specialized recognition platforms tend to be better suited for businesses operating globally as they can be easily tailored to the specific employee recognition needs of a particular country or region.